Welcome to Jina!#

 Data structure and communication protocols

 • FastAPI communication relies on Pydantic and Jina relies on DocArray allowing Jina to support multiple protocols to expose its services.
+The support for gRPC protocol is specially useful for data intensive applications as for embedding services where the embeddings and tensors can be more efficiently serialized.

 Advanced orchestration and scaling capabilities